TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverHelixAppCloud.md

 #### New Device

-__Select the SDK__ Register an existing device or create a new device from a pre-defined list of Software Developer Kits (SDKs) then select Next
+__Select the SDK__ Register an existing device or create a new device from a pre-defined list of Software Developer Kits (SDKs) then select "Next"

 - Wind River Linux-7 for Intel Galileo
 - Wind River Rocket for Intel Galileo Gen 2